China's ADRs rise ahead of MSCI inclusion

-NEW YORK (Reuters) - China company stocks that trade on U.S.-listed exchanges were mostly higher on Thursday as investors awaited index provider MSCI’s announcement to add some well-known company stocks to its emerging market indexes.
+NEW YORK, Nov 11 (Reuters) - China company stocks that trade on U.S.-listed exchanges were mostly higher on Thursday as investors awaited index provider MSCI’s announcement to add some well-known company stocks to its emerging market indexes.

 The entrants are likely to include China’s hugely popular Internet companies Alibaba Group Holding Ltd and Baidu Inc, two of the largest U.S.-traded Chinese equities.